ErrorTzy/writings/papers/PhDApps/Draft_2.md

 Another important distinction needs to be clarified.
 There is a difference between merely *utilizing* a language and *adopting* a language.
 To start with, what I mean by language is broad, and includes inferential rules and laws.
 In other words, that "theory" and "language" are interchangeable in this paper.

-In fact, a full account of this distinction has to be discussed at length elsewhere.
-But the basic idea is simple.
+This distinction would be pivotal throughout the paper.
 To *utilize* a language is to merely follow syntactic rules and form well-formed sentences.
 One does not need to take a stance on how to interpret the language.
 For example, mathematical formalists, like Hilbert, are merely utilizing mathematical languages without reading anything off it.
 To *adopt* a language, however, one has to also *think* in its semantics and *accept* the picture of reality it implies.
+In other words, to *adopt* a language is to read reality off this language.
 A calculator surely doesn't *adopt* arithmetic.
 In addition, we do not always adopt *literal* English because we don't really think "bank" is a unified category.

 ### Possible Positions